MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/Facility.md

 # Facility in CloudforSustainabilitySharedDataModel

-Base\x2dlevel location to attribute activity data.
+Base-level location to attribute activity data.
 May contain multiple buildings and organizational units.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilitySharedDataModel/Facility.cdm.json" target="_blank">GitHub</a>.